Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • Medical interpretation in the context of history, symptoms and partner factors

-Fertility is not a binary switch.
-Even if concentration looks fine, other factors can affect the chances of conception.
-Conversely, a borderline result can be temporary or influenced by how the test was performed.
+Fertility is not something you can judge well with a single value.
+Even if concentration looks good, other factors can affect the chances.
+Conversely, a borderline result may be temporary or influenced by how the test was performed.

-That is the core of the clinical perspective: home tests can indicate a direction, but they do not capture the complexity needed for a realistic assessment.
+The core clinical point is simple: home tests can show a direction, but they do not capture the complexity needed for a realistic assessment.

-• A normal value can provide false reassurance if relevant parameters are missing.
+• A normal value can give false reassurance if relevant parameters are missing.

-• An abnormal value is a warning sign, but not a final judgement.
+• An abnormal value is a signal, but not a final verdict.

 • Without standardisation, fluctuations and user errors are more likely.